 - CORRECT: Christians are baptized in the name of the Father, Son and Holy Ghost.

 - INCORRECT: She discussed the trinity in the context of monotheism.

 - CORRECT: She discussed the Trinity in the context of monotheism.

 - CORRECT: We thank the Lord for his steadfast love.

 - CORRECT: “Christmas, Yom Kippur, Lent, Passover, Holy Week, Good Friday, Hanukkah, Ash Wednesday, Ramadan—lots of potential days off,” said the clever slacker, who was evasive about his actual beliefs.

 Do not abbreviate Christmas as X-mas.

-- CORRECT: Good Calvinists send Christmas cards, not X-mas cards, to those who send them holiday cards.
+- CORRECT: Many Calvinists send Christmas cards, not X-mas cards, to those who send them holiday cards.